Living with Erb's palsy or brachial plexus nerve injury

 • arthritis in later life from abnormal wear and tear on affected joints;

-Restricted movement of the arm and shoulder, arm paralysis or weakness and reduced grip strength can make every aspect of life difficult at home, at school and at work, as well as affecting the ability to participate in some sports and leisure pursuits.
+Erb’s palsy disability which causes restricted movement of the arm and shoulder, arm paralysis or weakness and reduced grip strength can make every aspect of life difficult at home, at school and at work.
+It can also limit the injured child’s ability to participate in some sports and leisure pursuits.

-For example, our clients tell us that independence in routine tasks, like washing and brushing their hair, is one of the hardest things to achieve, owing to the difficulty with raising their injured arm above shoulder height.
-Cooking becomes more difficult and dangerous with a weakened or paralysed arm.
+Our clients with Erb’s palsy disability find that independence in routine tasks, like washing and brushing their hair, is one of the hardest things to achieve, owing to the difficulty with raising their injured arm above shoulder height.
+Cooking also becomes more difficult and dangerous with a weakened or paralysed arm.

-At school and later in home and work life, writing becomes a struggle where two strong, mobile arms and hands are needed to anchor a piece of paper with one hand and write with the other.
-Some study and job options will be closed to those with impaired upper limb function or their career progression and earnings may be limited.
-Driving can also be difficult with a shortened or weakened injured arm.
+At school and then in working life, writing is more difficult without two strong, mobile arms and hands to anchor a piece of paper with one hand and write with the other.
+Some study and job options are closed to those with impaired upper limb function or their career progression and earnings may be limited.
+Driving can also be difficult with many types of Erb’s palsy disability, such as torticollis or a shortened or weakened injured arm.

 Children and young people may require support and counselling to help them cope emotionally with the psychological impact of managing and overcoming their disability in a competitive educational and workplace environment.

-How does Boyes Turner help clients with Erb’s palsy or brachial plexus injury?
+How can Boyes Turner help my child with an Erb’s Palsy or brachial plexus injury claim?

-Boyes Turner’s birth trauma specialists have secured compensation settlements and awards for many clients with Erb’s palsy from mismanaged childbirth.
+Boyes Turner’s traumatic birth injury solicitors have secured compensation settlements and awards for many clients with Erb’s palsy from brachial plexus birth injury caused by negligent maternity care.

-Our extensive experience of these claims, our understanding of the causes and lifelong effects of Erb’s palsy and the way this condition affects our clients’ lives, and our careful and thorough valuation of each client’s unique disability enables us to achieve the best settlements.
+Our extensive experience of these claims, our understanding of the negligent causes of brachial plexus injury and the lifelong impact of Erb’s palsy on our clients’ lives, and our careful and thorough valuation of each client’s unique disability-related needs enables us to achieve the best settlements.

-Where negligent birth injury has impaired our client’s ability to live their life to the full, we work to secure full compensation to alleviate financial hardship, provide necessary care, therapies, adapted accommodation and specialist equipment to restore our clients’ independence, financial security and quality of life.
+Where negligent birth injury has impaired our client’s ability to live their life to the full, we work to secure full compensation to alleviate financial hardship, provide necessary care and support, therapies, adapted accommodation and specialist equipment to restore our clients’ independence, financial security and quality of life.

 They have a great deal of knowledge and expertise, and client care seems to be their top priority.